Areas of Specialization

 comparative religious ethics; islamic ethics; self and self-formation; religious and moral subjectivity in comparative perspective; south asian religious and mystical traditions; social and political ethics

 Faraz holds an M.A in Arabic and Islamic studies (2006) from Indiana University Bloomington (IUB) department of Near Easter Languages & Cultures and a Ph.D in religious studies (2015) from IUB's department of religious studies with twin concentrations in Comparative Ethics and Islamic Studies.
-At the College of William & Mary, he teaches courses in Religion and Ethics, Conceptions of the Self: East and West, Ethical and Religious Formation and Muslim Ethics.
+At William & Mary, he teaches courses in Religion and Ethics, Conceptions of the Self: East and West, Ethical and Religious Formation and Muslim Ethics.

 Faraz has recently published:

 i) "Encountering Opposed Others and Countering Suggestions [khatarat]: Notes on Religious Tolerance from Ninth Century Arab-Muslim Thought" Comparative Islamic Studies 11.2 (2015) 179–204.
 The article is available at https://journals.equinoxpub.com/index.php/CIS/issue/current

 i)"Being an Intelligent Slave of God: Discursive Strategies and Subject Formation in Early Muslim Thought" in the Journal of Religious EthicsFaraz is working on two new projects: